sebastianhaeni/blog/content/blog/0011-opentelemetry-intro/index.md

 This post was a first introduction into OpenTelemetry.
 I am planning to release a series of posts around this topic.

+- Introduction to OpenTelemetry (**this article**)
 - [Introduction to Distributed Tracing](../0012-distributed-tracing/)
-- OpenTelemetry Collector Components
+- OpenTelemetry Collector Components (upcoming)
-- OpenTelemetry Instrumentation
+- OpenTelemetry Instrumentation (upcoming)
-- Instrumenting React.js applications
+- Instrumenting React.js applications (upcoming)
-- Instrumenting Angular applications
+- Instrumenting Angular applications (upcoming)
-- Full Stack OpenTelemetry Example
+- Full Stack OpenTelemetry Example (upcoming)